wanpcrw/AttractingContributors/README.md

+# Attracting Contributors
+As part of the Software Engineering Class, we would like to simulate how Open Source Projects start and try to attract potential contributions.

-# Tell me your favorite game!!!
+# What is your favorite rock band? -- Please write your choice band below
-Welcome I want to know your favorite game.

-# List of Movies
-## Example
-1. Apex
-2. FGO
-## Please write down here
-1. Apex
+1. ONE OK ROCK
-2. Mario Kart
+2. Eminem
-3. Mahjang
+3. RADWIMPS
-4. ROV
+4. Bodyslam
+5.
+6.
+7.
+8.
+9.
+10.